 Link Between Holidays and Anxiety

 Holidays can seriously affect those who already struggle with feelings of anxiety and depression.
 While it’s a time of joy and happiness for some, for others it can trigger negative emotional responses.
 But why is this?
 Sometimes simply entering a crowded room or carrying on conversations can produce intense anxiety.
-Other triggers of stress disorders during the holidays include:
+Other triggers of stress or anxiety disorders during the holidays include:

 - Talking to co-workers at a large office party